- CASII/CANS/ECSII Information and Evaluator List

 Children’s Mental Health Waiver (CMHW)/Care Management Entity (CME) Application Process

 The completed application and CASII or ECSII evaluation is:

-- Mailed to the address on page 3 of the application,
+- Submitted to Magellan Healthcare per the instructions on page 3 of the application.

 Screening for Clinical and Financial Eligibility: